Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 ***RQ 4:predefined download***
 There is a link to the metadata for the one collection addresses in the OAPIF.
 There is no link to http://inspire.ec.europa.eu/featureconcept/Address, but in fact this concerns the not harmonized data.
-The licence link is missing.
+The licence link is missing in https://api.pdok.nl/geonovum/oaf/v1_0 but present in https://api.pdok.nl/geonovum/oaf/v1_0?f=html.

 ***RQ 5:GeoJSON***
 The output encoding for GeoJSON is supported: http://api.pdok.nl/geonovum/oaf/v1_0/collections/addresses//items?f=json